nnellans/bash-guide/README.md

 > [!WARNING]
 > This is a live document.
 Some of the sections are still a work in progress.
 I will be continually updating it over time.

+> [!TIP]
+> I will use "tips" to reference something that I've taken from Google's [Shell Style Guide](https://google.github.io/styleguide/shellguide.html)

 ---

 # Table of Contents